tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [Fuwa Fuwa](https://www.fuwafuwapancakes.com/): 4.7/5.
 Delicious pancake, not that sweet, definitely worth to try.
 Drink just so so.

 [狗不理](http://goubuli.ca/): 3.9/5.
 Food are fine price not that cheap.

+[Gyubee 牛兵卫](https://www.gyubeejapanesegrill.com/): 4.2/5.
+A famous korea BBQ restaurant, ok to go with friends if you want to eat meat.

 [好兄弟烧烤](https://www.instagram.com/goodbrotherbbq/): 4.3/5.
 Ok taste, price not expensive with discount in cash.